gontzess/rb120_object_oriented_programming/assessment_prep/written_practice_answers_v2.md

 - **True**
   - use "is true" or "is equal to true" only when specifically discussing the boolean `true`
   - remember that `true` and `false` are objects of `TrueClass` and `FalseClass` respectively
+- **Inheritance**
+  - Classes inherit from other classes
+  - Objects DO NOT inherit from their class, rather the class acts as a mold or template for objects of that class and determines the attributes and behaviors of those objects
+  - Every object has state.
+State is the collection of all instance variables and their values defined for an object.
+Since state is part of the object, not the class, state is not inherited.
+  - Checklist:
+    - A subclass inherits the methods of the superclass.
+    - Instance variables and their values are not inheritable.
+    - Attribute getters and setters are methods, so they are inheritable
+    - Attribute names and their values are just instance variables and values, so they are not inheritable
+    - State is a tied directly to individual objects, so is not inheritable.